5. Exhortations, 4:8-6:10

 oJti "that" - Introducing a dependent statement of indirect speech explaining what the scripture says.

-ek + gen. "by" - from, out of.
+ek + gen. "by" - [abraham had two sons, one] from, out of [and one] from, out of [the free woman].
 Here expressing source / origin.

 thV paidiskhV (h) "the slave woman" - the maidservant.
 A shorthand description of Hagar's status in Abraham's home, given that most Jews would know the story back to front.
 Dumbrell notes that Paul uses "slave woman", "free woman", here, rather than their names, since he wants to establish the central theme of the illustration, namely, the worth of freedom over slavery.
 "A woman (Hagar), who was his wife's slave, gave birth to one of his sons (Ishmael), and his wife (Sarah) gave birth to the other (Isaac)", TH.

-oJ "-" - the.
+oJ "-" - the one.
 The article serves as a nominalizer turning the prepositional phrase "of the one of the maidservant according to the flesh" into a substantival construction, subject of the verb "to be born."
 This construction is repeated in the second half of the adversative comparative construction.

 ek + gen. "[his son] by [the slave woman]" - out of, from.
 As above, identifying source/origin of the child.